 AP: What genre are your images?

-PR: I love to reinvent myself, explore, explore, explore new grounds and create images with people in it, like dancers, actors, artists.
-I love doing portraits and recently I got back into doing nudes.
+PR: I love to reinvent myself, explore, explore, explore new grounds, and create images with people in them, like dancers, actors, and artists.
+I love doing portraits, and recently, I got back into doing nudes.
 The best thing with light painting is to flow with the light and let go of control.
 That’s where I see greatness.

 AP: How would you describe your photos?